apache/trafficserver/doc/arch/cache/cache-arch.en.rst

 variously as "fragments", "segments", "docs" / "documents", and a few other things.
 This document will use the term "fragment" as that is the most common reference in the code.
 The term "Doc" (for :cpp:class:`Doc`) will be used to refer to the header data for a fragment.
 Overall the directory is treated as a hash with a "cache ID" as the key.
-A cache ID is a 128 value generated in various ways depending on context.
-This key is reduced and used as an index in to the directory to locate an entry in the standard way.
+A cache ID is a 128 bit (16 byte) value generated in various ways depending on context.
+This ID is reduced and used as an index in to the directory to locate an entry in the standard way.

 The directory is used as a memory resident structure which means a directory entry is as small as possible (currently 10 bytes).
 This forces some compromises on the data that can be stored there.
 On the other hand this means that most cache